 This warranty is in two stages: the acceptance with reservation, conditional upon the contractor carrying out apparent corrective work.
 And the warranty that remains in force for one year, following the acceptance of the common portions, to correct any other poor workmanship discovered.
 If such poor workmanship is found in the following year, it will be required that the persons concerned be put on formal notice.
 The formal notice has two objectives: to notify the people involved, and to compel them to carry out the corrective work.

-It should be noted that a recourse under section 2120 does not require proof that the defect or the poor workmanship jeopardizes, in the immediate or short term, the integrity of the work or that it limits the use that could be made of the immovable.
+It should be noted that a recourse under article 2120 of the Civil Code of Québec does not require proof that the defect or the poor workmanship jeopardizes, in the immediate or short term, the integrity of the work or that it limits the use that could be made of the immovable.

 Three-year warranty against hidden defects